doomedraven/Tools/.github/ISSUE_TEMPLATE/bug_report.md

 # Failure Information (for bugs)

 Please help provide information about the failure if this is a bug.
-If it is not a bug, please remove the rest of this template.
+If it is not a bug.

 ## Steps to Reproduce